ticokidd/file-storage-api/README.md

 files, but instead create new versions of the same file.
 Files get saved to a MySQL database.
 Basic unit testing and integration testing is provided.

-##### Notes:
+#### To run the project

+1. Make sure you have docker-compose installed on your machine
+2. Clone the repository
+3. Run `./mvnw install` to generate the JAR file (`./mvnw.cmd install` on Windows)
+4. Run `docker-compose up --build -d`
+5. The application will be running at `localhost:8080`

+##### Notes / Points for future improvement:

-The endpoints 'Add New File and 'Add New File Version' could be coalesced into a single POST endpoint that adds new files, and increases the version number when a matching filename already exists; they exist separately simply to showcase both POST and PUT usage.
+- The endpoints 'Add New File and 'Add New File Version' could be coalesced into a single POST endpoint that adds new files, and increases the version number when a matching filename already exists; they exist separately simply to showcase both POST and PUT usage,
+- add proper exception handling instead of letting Spring return 400 and 500 errors,
+- add logging,
+- extend testing coverage,
+- avoid using root user for the database

 ### Endpoints:

 #### **Add New File**
   Stores the first version of a file.

-* URL: `/file/add_new`
+* URL: `/files`

 * Method: `POST`